sinetiq/api-specification-governance/docs/README-architecture-concept.md

 # The architecture and concept

+This section will briefly go through our ecosystem to handle development process and the api specification through the complete life cycle.

+- Story
+- Benefits
+- Extensive experience and knowledge
+- Our unique approach
+- Architecture
+- Concept

+Complete product documentation can be found at hour home page [Product Documentation](www.sinetiq.se).

 ## Story

 Companies and organisations is facing rapidly demands and competitiveness challenges on their information systems (applications).